LukeStorry/at-bristol-online-booking-interface/README.md

-* I think needs to be node.js cannot be single page application due to security problems with firebase (check Ewan's firebase specification for this)
 * maybe use bootstrap package - for server
 * Write a package for easy install
 * Use react to keep consistent, it is overkill but it makes the project more uniform